-This wine is on the lighter end of reds, with high acidity and low tannins.
-The fruity, bright wine pairs perfectly with the salty, crumbliness of feta.
+This wine is on the lighter end of reds with high acidity and low tannins.
+The fruity brightness of Beaujolais pairs perfectly with the salty, crumbliness of feta.
 It may feel a little weird to put feta out on a cheese board, but you’ll be pleasantly surprised by how much you love it.

 The mild, sweet flavor of colby won’t overpower the complex notes of the wine, while the creamy texture of the cheese matches the supple body of the wine.
 Honestly, though, it’s pretty hard to go wrong with a cheese pairing here.
 Gorgonzola and swiss would both be delicious.
 Why limit yourself to just one kind of cheese?

 No wine, no problem

 Even if you’re not a big wine drinker, there’s tons of ways to pair cheese with your drink of choice.
 Here are a few swoon-worthy cheese combos for whatever mood you’re in.